What can Intercom's £100M bet teach PE Operators?.

 The Bottom Line

-Intercom's transformation from a declining SaaS company to AI category leader offers powerful lessons for PE-backed CEOs.
-But the key insight isn't just about AI — it's about having the mandate and conviction to make transformational moves when the market demands them.
+Intercom's transformation from a declining SaaS company to AI category leader is instructive — but the real takeaway isn't about AI itself.
+It's about whether PE-backed CEOs have the mandate and conviction to make moves of that magnitude when the market shifts beneath them.

-The question isn't whether your company needs an AI strategy.
-The question is whether you have the organisational courage to execute it.
+Every portfolio company needs an AI strategy.
+Far fewer have the organisational courage to actually execute one.

 References